robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 Then she drew two arcs: one above the waist, one below.

-“Rib spring,” she said, tapping the top arc.
-“Hip spring,” she tapped the bottom arc.
+“Rib spring.”
+She tapped the top arc.

+“And, hip spring.”
+She tapped the bottom arc.
 “Those two numbers tell you what you’re really building.
 The rest is art.”

-Charlie leaned in, eyes locked on the sketch, the way he looked at diagrams when he finally felt safe to show his mind working.
+Charlie's eyes locked on the sketch.

-“So... it’s not just circumference,” he said slowly.
-“It’s distribution.”
+“So— it’s not just circumference,” he said slowly.
+“It’s *distribution*.”

 Mara’s mouth tightened with approval.

 “Yes.
 Distribution.
 And distribution changes with each body.”
 She slid the pencil toward him.
 “Now you draw it.”

-Charlie hesitated for a fraction of a second—old habit, old fear of doing it wrong in front of someone who might mock—and then he picked up the pencil and drew his own rectangle beside hers.
+Charlie hesitated for a fraction of a second—an old habit, old fear.
+Then, with a slight drop of the shoulders he picked up the pencil and drew his own rectangle beside hers.

 He drew the waist line.

-Then he measured a distance above it with the pencil tip.
+He measured a distance above it with the pencil tip.

 “Torso length,” he said quietly.
 “From waist to under-bust.
 And waist to top edge.”

-Mara watched his hand, not intervening.
+Mara watched his hand silently.
 Charlie added small marks down the centre back.

 “Back length.
-And where the shoulder blades... push.”
+And where the shoulder blades— push.”

-Mara nodded once.
+Mara nodded.

 “Working garment.
 People breathe.
 People lift.
 They don’t stand like portraits.”

 He drew the arcs, rib and hip, and this time he did what Mara had done: he made the arcs different.
-Not symmetrical, not polite.
 Mara’s finger tapped the page near centre back.

-“Now, that’s the block.”
+“Now, that’s the *block*.”

 Charlie looked up.
 “But... that’s still just one.”

 Mara leaned on the table, the way she did when she was about to state future policy.

-“One block,” she said, “per category.”
+“One block,” she said, “per *category*.”

 Charlie’s brow furrowed.
 Mara held up three fingers.